You know why it’s important to get out of your comfort zone. But is it always the thing to do?

 She’s tested that out by holding conversations with her peers on her nonprofit’s senior management team in which she presented carefully thought out ideas for new, mission-driven projects that would benefit the organization and its constituents.
 She’s held individual discussions with her immediate supervisor, exploring what other opportunities there might be for her to contribute to the organization in ways that would both provide her opportunities for continued growth and contribute meaningfully to the organization.The responses to these efforts have convinced her that things are not going to change for her.

-Soon after this became apparent, a colleague from another nonprofit reached out to her to encourage her to apply for a newly created senior leadership position.
+Soon after this became apparent, a colleague from another nonprofit encouraged her to apply for a newly created senior leadership position.
 “This would be perfect for you!” she said.

 MaryAnn came to me seeking help in thinking through whether it was time to step outside of her comfort zone.